khaitruong922/boom-master/README.md

 # Boom Master

-This project is created from [template](https://github.com/khaitruong922/unity-2d-desktop-template/).
+Blow up all the enemies in the way and save the world!

 ## Description

-Blow up all the enemies in the way and save the world!
+Bomb Master is an 2D top-down action game where the player will place bombs to clear all enemies.
+The game is inspired from the first "bomb" game, Super Bomberman.

+There are 4 levels in this game, ramping up in difficulty, where the last one is boss battle.

 ## Platform